-(Mark One) \boxtimes QUARTERLY REPORT PURSUANT TO SE 1934 CCTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 2 or 017 TRANSITION REPORT PURSUANT TO SE CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the tra nsition period from to Commission file number: 000-55599 oal REIT II, In Maryland 1 0 80-0947092 (State or o ther jurisdiction of incorporation or organization, (I.R.
-S. Employer Identification No.) , , , , , 2800 Post Oak Boulevard Suite 5000 Houston, Texas 77056-6118 (Address of principal executive offices) (Zip code) 88) 220-6121 ne number, including area o code) Act of 1934 du ck mark whether the registrant (1) has filed all reping the preceding 12 months (or for such shorter passes are filing requirements for the past 90 days.
-Yes period that the registrant wa File required to ck mark whether the registrant has submitted elect be submitted and posted pursuant to Rule 405 of trer period that the registrant was required to subr Regulation S-T (§232.405 o of this chapter) during the preceding 12 months company, or an ck mark whether the registrant is a large accelerate emerging growth company.
-See the definitions of growth company" in Rule 12b-2 of the Exchange "large accelerated filer," "a Large accele Non-accelerated filer □ (Do not check if a smaller reporting company) If an amaraina Smaller reporting company growth company indicate by check mark if the re rging growth company 🗵 with any new o growth company, indicate by check mark if the re r revised financial accounting standards provided pursuant to Section 13 (a) of the Exchange Act. 🗵 Indicate by che ck mark whether the registrant is a shell company (as defined in Rule 12b-2 o of the Exchange Act).
-Yes No 017, approximately 18.6 million shares of the regin stock were outstanding. strant's Class A common sto ock and 15.5 million shares of the registrant's
+(Mark One) $\boxtimes$ QUARTERLY REPORT PURSUANT TO SE 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended June 30, 2017 or TRANSITION REPORT PURSUANT TO SEC 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF sition period from to Commission ile number: 000-55599 oal REIT II, Inc. irant as specified in its charter) Maryland 80-0947092 (State or o ther jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 2800 Post Oak Boulevard Suite 5000 Houston, Texas 77056-6118 (Address of principal executive offices) (Zip code) 88) 220-6121 ne number, including area code) Act of 1934 du orts required to be filed by Section 13 or 15(d) of the Securities Exchange eriod that the registrant was required to file such reports), and (2) has been No $\Box$ File required to conically and posted on its corporate Web site, if any, every Interactive Data Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months it and post such files).
+Yes $\boxtimes$ No $\square$ company, or an d filer, an accelerated filer, a non-accelerated filer, smaller reporting 'large accelerated filer," "accelerated filer," "smaller reporting company," act.
+Large accele rated filer ☐ Accelerated filer ☐ Smaller reporting company ☒ Non-accelerated filer ☐ (Do not check if a smaller reporting company) Emerging growth company ☑ If an emerging with any new o growth company, indicate by check mark if the reg or revised financial accounting standards provided gistrant has elected not to use the extended transition period for complying pursuant to Section 13 (a) of the Exchange Act. ⊠ Indicate by che ck mark whether the registrant is a shell company ( as defined in Rule 12b-2 of the Exchange Act).
+Yes \( \square\) No \( \square\) , 2017, approximately 19,667,134 shares of the reg istrant's Class A common stock, 18,897,719 shares of the registrant's Class